 Each value represents the mean ± S.E. (n = 6).
 Significantly different from control: * p < 0.05.
+HFD: HFD: high-fat diet, ASP: asperuloside.

 Nakamura et al. determined the mechanism by which ASP improves metabolic health in mice following the oral administration of 0.25% ASP in HFD [28].
 The results indicated that changes in gut microbiota are an important aspect involved in the effects of ASP with regard to improving the obesity and associated phenotypes, such as insulin resistance and glucose intolerance.
 ASP alters gut microbiota at the phylum level with an important impact on the ratio of Bacteroidetes to Firmicutes.
 This is consistent with previous studies indicating that microbiota in obese mice are enriched in Firmicutes and decreased in Bacteroides [28].
 A similar effect was observed in HFD-fed mice, in which ASP-administration decreased the amount of Firmicutes and increased that of Bacteroidetes.
 In addition, at the genus level, ASP increased the amount of Parabacteroides.
 These findings suggest that the gut microbiota are an important target for both the prevention and treatment of obesity and metabolic dysfunction.
 Parabacteroides, Roseburia, and Anaerostipes produce short-chain fatty acids (SCFAs).